biscottigelato/SwiftLightning/README.md

 ## Reconverting LND .proto files into Swift

-If there is change to the LND .proto files, you might need to regenerate the Swift proto bindings.
+If there are changes to the LND .proto files, you might need to regenerate the Swift proto bindings.

-Install Go Lang from https://golang.org/

 Install Swift Protobuf
 ```